bhubbb/map-drawing-guides/README.md

 The server will:
 1. Fetch the complete tutorial content from the URL
-2. Extract the main content and step-by-step instructions
+2. Extract content from the main article section (removes ads)
-3. Identify reference images and their descriptions
+3. Convert HTML content to clean Markdown format
-4. Return structured metadata and organized content
+4. Return structured metadata and formatted content

 ### Browse Categories
 Ask your AI assistant: *"What drawing categories are available?"*